menehune23/arduboy-dotmg/docs/usage.md

 - Use a [**common anode** RGB LED](https://www.hackster.io/techmirtz/using-common-cathode-and-common-anode-rgb-led-with-arduino-7f3aa9) (or an equivalent configuration of individual LEDs)
 - Use the pins noted in the above pinout
 - Don't forget to add resistors!
-- Select `Has RGB LEDs` from the Arduino `Tools` menu before uploading your sketch
+- Select `Has RBG LEDs` from the Arduino IDE `Tools` menu before uploading your sketch (if using Arduboy libraries)

 Wiring up an RGB LED is optional.
-If you choose to use those pins for something else instead, simply select `No RGB LEDs` from the Arduino `Tools` menu.
+If you choose to use those pins for something else instead, simply select `No RBG LEDs` from the Arduino IDE `Tools` menu.
 This will optimize the code in the Arduboy library so that it doesn't attempt to use those pins.

+> If you're not using an Arduboy library, you can still [check the RGB menu setting in code](#no-rgb).

+### Flash Chip

+Flash chips can store hundreds of games at once.
+Adding a flash chip to dotMG is an advanced topic and is not fully documented here (but [here's a good start](https://community.arduboy.com/t/flash-cart-ridge)).
+In general, it involves:

+- Wiring a flash chip using the above pinout
+- Installing the Cathy3K bootloader onto your game cartridge
+- Compiling games to `.hex` files and uploading them to the flash chip